Close Menu

 One of the biggest reasons lawn care pros only use OEM filters is to maintain the warranty on their equipment.
 The last thing any lawn care pro wants is to give the manufacturer an excuse to not honor the warranty.

-So while it is unlikely that aftermarket filters will harm your equipment.
-They may create issues with the warranty.
+So while it is unlikely that aftermarket filters will harm your equipment, they may create issues with the warranty.
 Despite this, 35% of lawn care professionals still use aftermarket filters on their equipment.

 Some lawn care pros also argue that taking the chance with cheaper filters simply is not worth the risk.